HAWAII Magazine reader Beth Morrison wrote us with a culinary quest:

 I have been to Hawaii several times and I absolutely love the Islands.
 I love coconut turnovers.
 One of my favorite places to get one is this little bakery on the other side of the International Market Place.
 I even stop there before I return home, to buy all of the coconut turnovers I can bring home with me.
 Now that I’m back in California, I crave them all the time.
 Can you help by getting me a recipe to make the coconut filling so I can make my own?

 You ask, we answer.

-You're talking about the Waikiki location of Saint-Germain Bakery, which is on the mauka (towards the mountains) side of the International Market Place.
-This Japanese-owned French bakery was founded in 1977 and is a favorite with residents for their freshly baked breads, elaborate cakes and pies, famous chiffons, and delectable pastries.
+Although the original Waikiki location of Saint-Germain Bakery, on the mauka (towards the mountains) side of the International Market Place, is closed, the Japanese-owned French bakery founded in 1977 has five locations that endure as favorites with residents for their freshly baked breads, elaborate cakes and pies, famous chiffons, and delectable pastries.

 Searching for the recipe for your coveted coconut turnovers, we called the general manager of Saint-Germain America's main factory in Honolulu, Mr. Sato.
 He didn’t give us a first name.
 He also insisted that the recipe was a secret, but we managed to persuade him to describe the process of creating the coconut filling.

 The factory finely chops frozen fresh coconut and then caramelizes it in a pan with liquid sugar.
 Your local Asian food market should have frozen coconut.
 If they don't, you can substitute dried shredded coconut as long as you rehydrate it first by soaking the shreds in hot water for about half an hour before cooking.